 We Can Help

 If you have experienced tendon damage but don’t want to give up your way of life or live with an inhibition of your regular activities, there’s good news!
 We have helped hundreds of patients continue doing what they love, and sometimes salvaged their careers in the case of musicians and athletes.
-Give us a call today and we will be happy to give you detailed information about our hand tendon repair services and what can be done for you.
+Give us a call today and we will be happy to give you detailed information about our hand tendon treatment in San Francisco and what can be done for you.